10 9 4 2

 Continue to visit the picturesque Andalusian village Sidi Bou Said.
 It is a delightful place for a leisurely stroll through its winding cobbled streets.
 Its trademark white walls, contrasting sky blue doors and ornate window grids make for wonderful photography.
 This village is a meeting place for artists, and it offers a breathtaking view of the Gulf of Tunis..

 Next visit of the Bardo Tunisia's National Museum with it's archaeological collections including the world's largest collection of Roman polychrome mosaics.
 Continue to visit the medina of Tunis, Tunis's historic heart, a UNESCO World Heritage Site, you will have time to make shopping and stroll through the winding Medina's streets, with its souk (door-to-door shops selling all types of local curiosities) one of the world's great marketplaces and retrace its remarkable wealthy past, you will have also a walking tour within the modern city Transfer back to hotel.
 Dinner and overnight.
+1

 Holy city of Kairouan- Gafsa

 This morning we depart to Kairouan, the first Holy Islamic City in North Africa and known for its fortified Medina and authentic architectural style.
 This town was declared by as a World Heritage Site in 1988, for its rich cultural heritage.
-This city remains a purely Arab city filled with outstanding examples of the finest Islamic architecture in Tunisia: We will Visit the Great Mosque, the oldest place of worship in
+This city remains a purely Arab city filled with outstanding examples of the finest Islamic architecture in Tunisia: We will Visit the Great Mosque, the oldest place of worship in North Africa, and the zaouia, or tomb complex, of Sidi Sahab, a companion of the Prophet.
+We will see the impressive pools at Aghlabid Basins, built in the 9th century to collect and store winter rainwater, a reminder of the engineering flair and ingenuity of the early Islamic rulers.
+We will also discover Bir Barouta, a 17th-century draw well, connected, so the legend says, by an underground channel with the Zem-Zem spring in Mecca.

 Then free time to stroll into the Medina (old town), the ancient marketplace encircled by 11th-century walls.
 Kairouan also is noted for its souk, the crafting of carpets, and for its delicious pastries.
 Next we head to the south through a variety of local villages and changing landscapes.

 arrival to Gafsa dinner and overnight in Gafsa or in Tozeur.
+1

 In the morning, we will depart to discover the mountain oases, where many of the scenes of The English Patient were filmed.
 You'll drive south into some of the country's most spectacular mountain desert scenery, visit the mountain oasis of Chebika Tamerza First we will visit Chebika, a mountain oasis which was known as the castle of the sun.
 The old village of Chebika was destroyed by storms, however some of the dwellings and buildings still remain intact.
 It was built on a around a steep gorge and provides amazing all round scenery.